FoalTS/foal/docs/docs/tutorials/real-world-example-with-react/10-auth-with-react.md

 Go to [http://localhost:3000/login](http://localhost:3000/login) and log in.
 You should be redirected to the home page.
 If you click on the *Profile* button in the navigation bar, you should be taken to your personal page.
 You can add or remove stories if you wish.

 Now let's refresh the page.
-You are redirected to the home page as if you were logged out.
+You are redirected to the login page as if you were logged out.
 Ouch!

 The reason behind this is that the front-end application no longer knows that you are logged in.
 If you look at the `App` component, you will see that the `currentUser` state is initialized to `null` when the application is loaded.
 So we need to find a way to keep track of the user's login state even if the page is refreshed.